mukesh-bachu/DSA/README.md

    6. containsRecursive(String word) - returns true if the given word is present in the trie
    7. countWords() - return the numbers of words in the trie

+Graphs

+   1. addNode(String label) - creates a new node with given value and add it to the graph
+   2. addEdge(String from, String to) - created an edge between two nodes if the two nodes are present in graph
+   3. print() - prints the info about the nodes and their graphs
+   4. removeNode(String label) - removes the node from graph and all the edges connected to the given node
+   5. removeEdge(String from, String to) - removes the edge if present from the adjancey list
+   6. traverseDepthFirstRec(String root) - traveses the graph using dfs traversal recursively
+   7. traverseDepthFirst(String root) - traveses the graph using dfs traversal iteratively
+   8. traverseBreadthFirst(String root) - traverse the graph using bfs
+   9. topologicalSort() - implemented  topological sort traversal on graphs without any cycles
+   10. hasCycle() - detects and returns true if the graph has  a cycle

+Weighted Graphs

+   1. addNode(String label) - creates and adds a new node to the graph
+   2. addEdge(String from, String to, int weight) - adds two edges both from and to in the graph
+   3. print() - prints the adjancey list of the graph
+   4. getShortestPath(String from, String to) -   Implemented Dijkstra's algorithm to find the shortest path between given nodes
+   5. hasCycle() -returns true of the graph has a cycle
+   6. getMinimumSpanningTree() - Implemented Primms algorithm to find the minimum spanning tree
+   7. containsNode(String label) - return true if the graph has give node

 Sorting Algos

    1. Bubble Sort - sorts the given array using Bubble sort technique
    2. Selection sort - sorts the given array using Selection sort technique
    3. Insertion sort - sorts the given array using Insertion sort technique
    4. Merge Sort - sorts the given array using Merge sort technique
    5. Quick Sort - sorts the given array using Quick sort technique
    6. Bucket Sort - sorts the given array using Bucket sort technique
    7. Counting Sort - sorts the given array using Counting sort technique